|Memory Extinction: Inhibition of NMDARs in Spines||Memory|

 "Memory extinction occurs when the amount of synaptic AMPARs remains elevated, but NMDARs are inhibited by tubulin."

 The maintenance of synaptic AMPARs has been explained in the previous chapter, we are now in a position to tackle the next question: what are the biological processes that cause tubulin to bind and inhibit NMDAR?
 The answer is likely to depend on whether NMDARs are located in dendritic spines or dendritic shaft.
 As shown below, both tubulin and CRMP2 might be transported into spines by microtubules during strong synaptic stimulation.
 The next chapter will show that the NMDARs in the shaft could be inhibited by free tubulin resulting from Ca2+-induced microtubule depolymerization.

 The evidence that microtubules might play a role in synaptic plasticity came in 2008, when three independent groups reported that microtubules could enter spines in an activity-dependent manner (reviewed in Dent, 2017).
 Upon strong synaptic stimulation, microtubules were shown to polymerize all the way to postsynaptic density (PSD) (Figure 10-1) and, within 20 seconds to 30 minutes, depolymerize back to the dendritic shaft (Hu et al., 2008).
 The functional role of the transient entry into spines is not clear.

-The Tubulin Inhibition Model suggests that the major cargoes transported by dynamic microtubules into spines could be tubulin and CRMP2.
+The Tubulin Inhibition Hypothesis suggests that the major cargoes transported by dynamic microtubules into spines could be tubulin and CRMP2.
 Tubulin is the canonical binding partner of CRMP2.
 It has been demonstrated that the tubulin/CRMP2 complex can be transported by microtubules via the motor protein Kinesin-1 (Kimura et al., 2005).